 - 1 teaspoon oregano

-- 1 teaspoon chili powder
+- 2 teaspoons chili powder

-- salt and pepper to taste
+- kosher salt and black pepper to taste

 - To freeze, store in an airtight container or mason jar for up to 6 months.

 This post first appeared on Bowl of Delicious in June, 2014.
 It’s been updated with new photos, more relevant information, and an updated, improved recipe.